7MinSec/bpatty/blue_team/pwnedpasswords.md

 6. Now open `C:\pwnedpasswords\PwnedPasswordsDLL.sln`.
 At the top of the Visual Studio window, ensure **Release** and **x64** are selected.

-7. Download Troy Hunts 500M Pwned Passwords from [here](https://haveibeenpwned.com/Passwords).
+7. Download Troy Hunt's 500M Pwned Passwords from [here](https://haveibeenpwned.com/Passwords).
 Extract the .7z file to a central location, such as `\\yourdomain.local\passwords`.

 8. Open `C:\pwnedpasswords\PwnedPasswordsDLL\dllmain.cpp` and search for a section that looks like this: